 So, if the frequency isn’t the real issue when arguing about sexual frequency, what is?

 For years in our marriage, veto power ruled whether to have sex on any given night.
-I believe this is the same in the majority of marriages.
+I believe this is the same in the majority of married couples.
 That is, at any given time, if either spouse says “no”, then sex does not occur.
-Now, what happens in this case is that the spouse with the lower sex-drive is the one who gets to pick how sex happens.
-When, in what way, how often, where, etc..
-This seems to be the standard set by our society.
+Now, what happens, in these cases, is that the spouse with the lower sex drive is the one who gets to pick how often sex happens.
+Not only when, but in what way, where, etc… This seems to be the standard set by our society.

 TV shows and movies are full of entertaining scenes of wives rejecting their husbands for sex.
 Often for arbitrary reasons.
 Anecdotal headaches, unfinished chores, retaliation for real or perceived slights, tiredness, laziness, or just to maintain control, our media is full of scenes with wives rejecting their husbands’ sexual advances.